EngineerLogbook/django-boilerplate-template/SETUP.md

 # To ensure changes in models.py are reflected
 python manage.py makemigrations

 # Populate the database tables
 python manage.py migrate

+# Change the name of the project from boilerplate to something of your choice
+python manage.py renameproject <oldname> <newname>
 ```

 * Run the debug server